 Some may scoff at this placement on the list, but Lil Wayne is deserving.
 Ignore his silly auto-tuned sing-song rapping in his radio-centric singles and you’ll find a truly skilled lyricist.
 For decades now he’s honed his craft to include multisyllabic rhyming, clever rhyme schemes, and gobs of wordplay.

-Trivia Facts: Wayne started his professional career at age 13 when Birdman signed him to Cash Money Records.
-He later joined the Hot Boys which launched several best-selling artists like Juvenile.
-He's sold over 100 million records, landing him as a world's best-selling musician.
-He's got 5 Grammys, 11 BET Awards, and much more.
+Trivia: Wayne started his professional career at age 13 when Birdman signed him to Cash Money Records.
+He later joined the Hot Boys, which launched several bestselling artists like Juvenile.
+He’s sold over 100 million records, landing him one of the world’s bestselling artists.
+He’s won five Grammys, 11 BET Awards, and much more.

 Top Strength: Flow